9 Best Entry-Level Road Bikes of 2024: For Beginners on a Budget

 Another cost-effective option is the Diamondback Haanjo 3, which is designed for adventures on both paved and unpaved roads.

-The best newcomer is definitely the Marin Four Corners.
-It strikes a commendable balance between price and component quality and excels on both gravel and paved roads.
+The best newcomer is definitely the Giant Contend AR 3.
+It strikes a commendable balance between price and component quality and excels on endurance rides and paved roads.

 Finally, an excellent pick for women who want to take up road biking is the Giordano Libero, which has beginner-friendly parts and geometry and a decent set of components.